Last Japanese WWII Fighter to Surrender After 30 Years in Jungle Dies at 91

 Japanese Second Lieutenant Hiroo Onoda, an intelligence officer who fought during World War II and refused to surrender for 29 years, has died at age 91 in Tokyo.
 Onoda hid in the Philippine jungle for decades after the war ended, refusing to believe that the world-changing war was, in fact, over.
 The only person who could get him to come home was his former commander, who personally flew from Japan to reverse Onoda's orders.

-When the U.S. Army landed in Lubang, most of the Japanese forces surrendered, but hundreds of soldier like Onoda went missing and hid out for years.
-But Onoda was the last hold-out; a staunch traditionalist who held to the highest values of pre-WWII Japanese military creed: war is honor, and loyalty is paramount.
+When the U.S. Army landed in Lubang, most of the Japanese forces surrendered, but hundreds of soldiers like Onoda went missing and hid out for years.
+But Onoda was the last holdout — a staunch traditionalist who held to the highest values of pre-WWII Japanese military creed: War is honor, and loyalty is paramount.
 It's these same traits that kept him in the jungle and manning his post, even as family members launched searches for him no fewer than four times, and flights passing overhead dropped leaflets saying the fight was over.

 You are absolutely forbidden to die by your own hand.
 It may take three years, it may take five, but whatever happens, we’ll come back for you.
 Until then, so long as you have one soldier, you are to continue to lead him.
 You may have to live on coconuts.
 If that’s the case, live on coconuts!
 Under no circumstances are you [to] give up your life voluntarily.

 No wonder he was pretty adamant about staying.
 In any case, Onoda returned to Japan a hero.